Badou-AI/hawkhire/docs/never-forget.md

 7. **IPv4/IPv6 Consistency**: Network issues can be subtle and hard to debug.
 Once fixed, they should stay fixed.

 Remember: When in doubt, preserve existing functionality.
 Your changes should add value without disrupting what already works.

+## IMPORTANT

+- before starting any task, output the string "Bismillah..."